raohmaru/CFC/o8g/Documents/CFC-Rules.md

 ## Glossary

 __Become Another Card__
-When a card becomes another card, all of the card's properties are replaced by the other card's properties.
+When a card becomes another card (it is transformed), all of the card's properties are replaced by the other card's properties.
 If the card is a character, the BP is replaced by the other card BP (even if that character has received damage).
-Any back-up on that card is discarded.
+Any back-up on the card is discarded.

+The current state of the transformed card does not change (fresh, freeze, etc), but all effects applied on the card are terminated.

 __Copy Ability__
 To copy an ability from a character and give it to another character.
 Any existing abilities of the target character are replaced with the copy ability.